PuEnjoy/Learn-Assembly-FU/lecture00.md

-    cmp rax, rdi            ;compare rax (17) and rdi (21) je .equalLable          ;jump if equal -> no jump -> next instruction executes add rax, 1              ;add 1 to rax jle .lessEqualLable     ;jump if rax ist less or equal to rdi -> jump add rax, 1              ;NOT executed since we jumped over it jmp _end                ;NOT executed
+    cmp rax, rdi            ;compare rax (17) and rdi (21) je .equalLable          ;jump if equal -> no jump -> next instruction executes add rax, 1              ;add 1 to rax jle .lessEqualLable     ;jump if rax is less or equal to rdi -> jump add rax, 1              ;NOT executed since we jumped over it jmp _end                ;NOT executed